charlehsin/terraform-on-azure/scenarios/vm-custom-image-only/README.md

-# Create new infrastructure for a Windows server VM by using modules
+# Create a VM with custom image

-This creates a new infrastructure (new resource group) and creates a new Windows server virtual machine in this resource group.
-This enables WinRM (via HTTP) on this virtual machine, then uploads some files, and then runs some remote commands (installing IIS).
-Then this virtual machine is added to a public load balancer pool.
+This creates a virtual machine, using a custom image, in the existing infrastructure (existing resource group).
+Then this virtual machine is added to an existing load balancer.

+The custom images may have setup scripts that one can use to do further setup.
+This will not use Terraform WinRM.

 We did the authentication via Azure CLI as described by [Authenticating using the Azure CLI](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/azure_cli), and we will follow the following